Marwamedha/Azure-data-engineering/README.md

 - Automate data storage and management in **Silver/Gold layers** of the data lake.

 ---
+### 🏗️ Architecture:

+The solution follows the Medallion Architecture, which organizes data into Bronze, Silver, and Gold layers, ensuring data quality, scalability, and optimized analytics.

+#🧱 Bronze Layer
+-Stores raw ingested data exactly as received
+-Data is landed in Azure Data Lake Storage Gen2
+-Acts as the system of record

+#🧱 Silver Layer
+-Data is cleaned, validated, and enriched
+-Business rules are applied using Azure Databricks -Ensures high-quality, structured data

+#🧱 Gold Layer
+-Contains aggregated and analytics-ready datasets -Optimized for reporting and querying
+-Consumed by Azure Synapse Analytics & Power BI

+---

 ## ⚙️ Technologies Used
 - **Azure Databricks** – Notebook development and Spark processing